 Dear clients, candidates and contractors, We at the Harvey Nash Group have never been more ready to support you.

-Held at International Towers Sydney, our annual CIO event welcomed more than 100 CIOs and technology leaders to hear the results of the 2019 Harvey Nash / KPMG CIO Survey.
+Our annual CIO event welcomed more than 100 technology leaders to hear the results of the 2019 Harvey Nash / KPMG CIO Survey.

 What a difference a year makes.
-Last year when we co-authored our annual blog to recap the Australian unveiling of the global Harvey Nash/KPMG CIO Survey, the focus was on uncertainty.
-Across the marketplace, on the job and in their roles, CIOs were facing unprecedented uncertainty in 2017.
+Last year when we co-authored our annual blog the focus was on uncertainty.

 On this day thirty years ago, Harvey Nash was born.
-During those three decades we have grown from a small single office in central London, to one of the most successful talent companies in the world, with multiple offices and leading brands stretching across four continents.
+During this time we have grown into one of the most successful talent companies in the world.

 If you would like us to contact you with more information on what we do and what we can offer, please let us know.Contact us